jtejedera/nodejs-api/README.md

 ## NOTES
 * I added Babel to use `import` and avoid to add `-experimental-modules` flag.
-* Send the request to the API using the header `x-access-token` with value of a user ID.
-It simulates a Token and it will be validated in the API UAC controller.
+* Send the request to the API using the header `authorization`.

 ## API Documentation
 Open the API documentation Index file.